Towns and Places:

 The first white settlement in Thomas County was established in the spring of 1879, south of the present town of Gem, and a post office was established at Letitia on April 1, 1879.
 The first settlers homesteaded under very adverse conditions and, due to the absence of trees, homes consisted of sod houses or dugouts.
 The 1881 Census showed a population of 161, and there was a need for a town where lumber and provisions could be brought.

 In 1881, a man named T. D. Hamilton, who was hunting with a small party within the county’s boundaries, discovered a cave full of human skeletons.
 The men were following a wounded wolf that took refuge in the cave.
-They found the cave to be the burial place of a prehistoric race on exploring it.
+While exploring the cave, they found it to be the burial place of a prehistoric race.
 The interior consisted of two chambers with perpendicular walls hewn out of the rock.
 Weapons and other relics were found with the bones of the dead.
-The bodies were in various positions, some standing, some sitting and some lying.
-A passageway had been chiseled out and far in the interior was a stream of water.
+The bodies were in various positions, some standing, some sitting, and some lying.
+A passageway had been chiseled out, and far in the interior was a stream of water.
 At one point in the cave, a single sound would produce a score of echoes.

 The first school district was organized in 1882, five miles south of Colby.

 In the spring of 1885, a charter was issued to the Colby Townsite Company, which picked a site for a town.
 J. R. Colby, a Civil War veteran, had homesteaded at the county’s geographical center, and the Colby post office was established.
 The Townsite Company secured Union Pacific Railroad land approximately three miles north of Colby’s homestead.
 He agreed not to pursue establishing a town on his homestead if the new townsite’s location could bear the name “Colby.”